Login Registrieren

 Explore Toulouse’s Old Town

-Toulouse was a very successful trade hub back in the 15th century, and the city’s Vieux Quartier, or Old Town, shows just how rich the residents were due to its collection of impressive buildings with elegant facades.
+Some of the best things to do in Toulouse include visiting its Old Town dating back to the 15th century.
+Here the city’s Vieux Quartier, or Old Town, shows just how rich the residents were due to its collection of impressive buildings with elegant facades.

-You can explore the area by wandering along the winding passageways leading from the Place du Capitole, where you will also find the City Hall and Opera House nearby, plus the Basilique Saint-Sernin which is a UNESCO World Heritage Site and recognisable due to its octagonal spire.
+You can explore the area by wandering along the winding passageways leading from the Place du Capitole, where you will also find the City Hall and Opera House nearby, plus the Basilique Saint-Sernin which is a UNESCO World Heritage Site and recognisable due to its octagonal spire, as one of the top things to do in Toulouse you can be busy for hours exploring all the architecture it has to offer.

 Those who need a little retail therapy should head to the Rue d’Alsace Lorraine which is home to a number of boutiques and high-end shops, making it perfect for a spot of window shopping too!